-TAKING PICTURES WITH YOUR SMART PHONE
+TAKING PICTURES WITH YOUR SMARTPHONE

 - These days hundreds, if not thousands of photos are being taken at an individual event.
-Use this to your advantage and gather photos from the student body. - Make sure your smart phone lens is clean.
+Use this to your advantage and gather photos from the student body. - Make sure your smartphone lens is clean.
 Cell phone camera lenses tend to be exposed and get touched by oily fingers. - Natural light works best.
 Turn off the flash. - Use the focus feature by tapping the screen on what you want to be in focus. - Hold your phone still.
 Just like a DSLR, you will get better pictures if you're not moving. - Don't use the front facing camera (the lens where if you are looking at your phone you can see yourself).

-The front facing camera has a lower resolution and will result in a lower quality of photo. - Get closer to the subject and don't use the zoom. - Turn on the grid so you can follow the rule of thirds.
+The front facing camera has a lower resolution and will result in a lower quality of photo. - Get closer to the subject and don't use the zoom. - Turn on the grid so you can follow the rule of thirds. - Try holding your phone upside down and down near the ground for a great perspective shot.